 Each year, Longbenton High School holds a Student Council Conference which is a brilliant chance for students to give areas of special concern extra focus and discussion.
 It’s also a chance for the whole Council to get together in an informal setting and listen to each other’s ideas.
 Last year the Conference was very well attended.

 Longbenton students aged 13-19 are invited once a year, along with other North Tyneside students, to stand as North Tyneside Youth Council Representatives and North Tyneside Young Mayor.
-Last year we were very proud to have a member of our school, Matthew Mason, on the Youth Council.

 In subjects, selected students are responsible for feeding back their ideas and concerns about the curriculum to their teachers.
 This might be done by students taking part in surveys or just by having a chance to meet with their teachers in an informal setting for a chat.